marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 validator-bonds fund-bond <vote-account-address> --stake-account <stake-account-pubkey>

 # Bidding the auction
-# --max-stake-wanted defines the maximum stake amount (in SOLs) the validator wants to be delegated to them
+# --max-stake-wanted defines the maximum stake amount (in lamports) the validator wants to be delegated to them
 # --cpmpe defines how many lamports the validator is willing to pay for every 1000 SOLs delegated
 validator-bonds configure-bond <vote-account-address> --authority ./validator-identity.json \
-  --cpmpe <lamports> --max-stake-wanted <SOLs>
+  --cpmpe <lamports> --max-stake-wanted <lamports>
 > Bond account BondAddress9iRYo3ZEK6dpmm9jYWX3Kb63Ed7RAFfUc successfully configured

 # Check the new configuration and track the funding